Kilcoo fend off Enniskillen to reach Ulster final

 Last updated on .From the section Gaelic Games

-Kilcoo are through to the Ulster Club Football Final for the third year running after overcoming a brave Enniskillen Gaels comeback to win 3-14 to 1-9 in Saturday's semi-final.
+Kilcoo are through to the Ulster Club Football Final for the third year running after overcoming a brave Enniskillen Gaels comeback to win 3-14 to 1-9 in the semi-final in Armagh.

 Shealan Johnston hit 2-1 to help the reigning Ulster and All-Ireland champions lead 2-8 to 0-1 at the break.